Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/bag_of_devouring.md

+---
+category: items
+layout: page
 name: Bag of Devouring
-type: item
+tag: item

-# Bag of Devouring
+title: Bag of Devouring
+---

 _Wondrous item, very rare_

 This bag superficially resembles a bag of holding but is a feeding orifice for a gigantic extradimensional creature.
 Turning the bag inside out closes the orifice.